USA eSIM Guide for International Travellers: Plans and Setup

 | 1 month | 20–30GB |

-| Road trip through remote areas | Buy larger — GPS uses more data in areas of poor coverage |
+| Road trip through remote areas | Buy a larger plan — GPS uses more data in areas with poor coverage |

 Airport activation